The return analytics Shopify doesn't give you (and why they matter)

 Shopify's native analytics tell you what happened.
 They don't tell you why it keeps happening, where the root cause is, or what to do next.

-If you're making return policy decisions, sizing adjustments, or fraud prevention investments based on a flat list of return reasons and product-level return rates, you're operating with incomplete data.
+If you're making return policy decisions, sizing adjustments, or fraud prevention investments based on a flat list of reasons and product-level return rates, you're operating with incomplete data.

 Install on Shopify and see what your return data has been hiding.